Outtake: Music

 Just like a movie outtake, music outtakes are recordings that are not used in a final version of an album.
 Collections of this sort of material are often compiled and distributed illegally by fans, and known as a bootlegged recording.
 Sometimes, artists release collections of outtakes, sometimes grouped with other rarities such as demos and unreleased songs.

 Occasionally collections of outtakes become recognized as part of an artist's major creative output, especially in cases where an artist is unusually prolific or dies young.
 One example would be The Lillywhite Sessions by Dave Matthews Band, an album that was considered unfinished and not ready to be distributed, yet is widely considered part of the discography of the band by their fans.
-An example of the former is the fourteen-volume Bootleg Series from Bob Dylan, which contains many important Dylan songs omitted from his albums, some of which were made famous by other artists.
+An example of the former is the ongoing Bootleg Series from Bob Dylan, which contains many important Dylan songs omitted from his albums, some of which were made famous by other artists.
 An example of the latter is the CD Time of No Reply by Nick Drake, a British singer-songwriter who died almost unknown at the age of 26 in 1974, but whose music became highly influential on other artists in subsequent decades.

 Video games

-In a similar vein as a music outtake, video game outtakes are elements (characters, levels, items, cutscenes, etc.) that weren't used in a game's final version.
+In a similar vein as a music outtake, video game outtakes are elements (characters, levels, items, cutscenes, etc.) that were not used in a game's final version.
 These can be unlocked via hacking or officially through demos.

 Examples include Crash Bandicoot, whose notable abandoned level "Stormy Ascent" can be unlocked through hacking.
 Similarly, Donkey Kong, Silver the Hedgehog, Cream the Rabbit, Jet the Hawk, Espio the Chameleon, Big the Cat and a Goomba can be unlocked via hacking on Mario & Sonic at the Olympic Games.